Low-Density Lipoprotein [LDL] Lowering Diet)

 Dietary guidelines for Americans 2010.
 US Department of Agriculture and US Department of Health and Human Services.
 Available at:

-Dietary recommendations for cardiovascular disease prevention.
+Dietary interventions for cardiovascular disease prevention.
 EBSCO DynaMed website.
 Available at:

 Harland JI.
 Food combinations for cholesterol lowering.